 When Pitino took over after a nice run with the New York Knicks, he inherited a mess left behind by former basketball coach Eddie Sutton, who eventually went on to have a nice career at Oklahoma State.
 The Emery scandal in 1989 put the Wildcats on probation for three years.
 Kentucky also had to serve a two-year ban from postseason play and was banned from live television during the 1989-90 season.

 After that, though, Pitino helped Kentucky return to glory with a 1993 Final Four Appearance and a national title in 1996 behind the likes of stars Tony Delk, Derek Anderson, Antoine Walker, Ron Mercer, Walter McCarty and Mark Pope.

-A move back to the NBA did not fair so well for Pitino, but his run with the Kentucky Wildcats will always be remembered with the Unforgettables, Untouchables, and Unbelievables.
+A move back to the NBA, as well as one to Louisville, did not fair so well for Pitino, but his run with the Kentucky Wildcats will always be remembered with the Unforgettables, Untouchables, and Unbelievables.
 It’s just also hard to believe only one national championship came from this era.

 2. John Calipari (2009-Present)

 Coaching Honors: National Coach of the Year (2015), SEC Coach of the Year (Three Times)

 After a failed experiment with Billy Gillispie, Kentucky hired one of the hottest names in the game, John Calipari, who had earned National Coach of the Year honors at both UMass and Memphis and had just took the Tigers to the NCAA Tournament title game.
 What has happened since only adds to the lore of Kentucky hoops.